miguelalarcos/quick-search-form/README.md

 When your template wants to change the value of the *attr*, it has to call `set(value)`.

-Server side:

 The *validate* function takes a JSON and a schema, and returns a dictionary where keys are the fields of the schema and values are true or false indicating if it's valid or not.
 The *validate* function call each validate function with two arguments, the value of the attribute (*moment* and *decimal* way) and the full object.
+There's an `isValid` function that return *true* or *false*.

 But it's easiest to build like `let ab = new AB(docJSON);` and then call `let isValid = ab.isValid()`.